jimorie/everduel/README.md

 ##### Orb of Protection

-Type: Orb
+Type: Orb, Effect

-Reaction: Soak 25% of incoming damage.
+Effect: Soak 25% of incoming damage.

-#### Orb of Fire
+#### Red Orb

 Type: Orb

-Action: Gain an Orb of Fire for 3 rounds.
+Action: Gain an Orb of Fire effect for 3 rounds.

 Slots: 3, 4